Parent Support with Wellbeing:

 - Year 6 Peer Mentors available x3 lunchtimes a week in The Bridge – open to all children who need to talk (mentor training and ongoing support provided by Bucks Mind).

-- Providing calming and restorative spaces for children to spend time in such as the newly refurbished library, the school garden (where our Outdoor Learning takes place), and The Bridge.
+- Providing calming and restorative spaces for children to spend time in such as the newly refurbished library, the school garden, the forest school area, the outdoor reading area and The Bridge/ The Arc.

 - Constructive links with outside support and specialist agencies (e.g. school nurse, Bucks Mind, play therapist) to provide interventions for those with additional mental health needs.

 Promoting emotional health and wellbeing of staff

 The emotional health and wellbeing of staff is of paramount importance to effective running of any school.
 Not only does it directly impact the wellbeing of children but, as significant adults in children’s lives, teaching staff must set a good example and model positive emotional health.
 More than that, all staff deserve to enjoy their jobs and feel supported so they can enjoy long and enjoyable teaching careers.
 To this end, we offer a range of interventions and support to help promote the positive wellbeing of Broughton Staff.
 These include:

 - Dedicated staff wellbeing team with representatives from a cross-section of the staff community.
 The team focus on the results of the Staff Wellbeing survey and also organise social events.